 I also learned about weighting classes and how to “go up” to another level (like making a class into Honors.)

-So, what do you get with “Homeschool High School: You Can Do It”?
+Contents of “Homeschool High School: You Can Do It”?

 - Why Homeschool High School?